-Career-minded HR professionals have dozens of options for challenging, high-paying positions in this fast-growing field.
-Becoming a senior HR recruiter is a path to an exciting future with improved job stability and potential for increased earnings.
-Senior HR recruiters help organizations all over the globe reach strategic goals by attracting and hiring top-performing employees, from C-suite level executives to support staff.
+Career-minded HR professionals have many options for challenging, high-paying positions in the field of HR recruiting.
+Working up to a senior HR recruiter can be a path to an exciting future with improved job stability and potential for increased earnings.
+Senior HR recruiters help organizations reach strategic goals by attracting and hiring top-performing employees, from C-suite level executives to support staff.

-Hiring is one of a business’s most important and impactful activities.
-The right employees help an organization move forward toward growth and prosperity.
+Hiring is one of an organization's most important and impactful activities.
+The right employees can help an organization move forward toward growth and prosperity.
 Conversely, employee turnover can be costly: training expenses, loss of productivity and increased taxes are just a few examples of the losses businesses face when hiring does not work out.

-The U.S. Bureau of Labor Statistics (BLS) predicts positive growth ahead for HR management jobs.
-In fact, according to the 2012-2013 Occupational Outlook Handbook, job growth for these positions is projected to increase by 13% over the next decade.
+The U.S. Bureau of Labor Statistics (BLS) predicts positive growth for HR management jobs.
+Job growth for HR positions are projected to increase steadily through 2024.
 The demand for HR professionals may be a result of a more competitive business environment that compels employers to focus on attracting and hiring the best employees.

-Senior HR recruiters improve productivity, reduce turnover and save countless hours for organizations by identifying and attracting top-performing professionals to fill job openings.
+Senior HR recruiters work to improve productivity and reduce turnover, and can help save countless hours for organizations by identifying and attracting top-performing professionals to fill job openings.
 Developing and recommending recruiting strategies to ensure a successful search in a given time frame is an important aspect of the senior HR recruiter’s job.
 Other duties typically include working with hiring managers and HR personnel to determine staffing needs, along with minimum qualifications and skills required for open positions.

-Developing and maintain a strong network of contacts helps these HR professionals identify and source quality candidates.
-They then review applications to identify and arrange preliminary interviews with the most promising.
-Screening and referring top candidates for additional interviews is often the next step in the senior HR recruiter’s process.
+Developing and maintaining a strong network of contacts helps HR professionals identify and source quality candidates.
+It is their duty to review applications to identify and arrange preliminary interviews with the most promising candidates.
+Screening and referring candidates for additional interviews is often the next step in the senior HR recruiter’s process.

-Other senior HR recruiter job duties include consulting with hiring managers on staffing and recruitment policies, ensuring compliance with Equal Employment Opportunity mandates, and advising management on hiring and compensation guidelines.
+Other senior HR recruiter job responsibilities can include consulting with hiring managers on staffing and recruitment policies, ensuring compliance with Equal Employment Opportunity mandates and advising management on hiring and compensation guidelines.

-In addition, senior HR recruiters will often update and track recruitment files, prepare and place job advertising across appropriate media, coordinate internal job postings and perform reference and background checks.
-Attending career fairs and networking events is another typical duty for this role.
+In addition, senior HR recruiters may update and track recruitment files, prepare and place job advertising across appropriate media, coordinate internal job postings and perform reference and background checks.
+Attending career fairs and networking events is another common part of this job.

-Employers often prefer to hire senior HR recruiters with a broad base of business knowledge, as well as human resources expertise.
-A human resources degree is typically required, along with solid work experience.
-Many employers show preference to candidates with professional HR certification or advanced education, such as an HR master’s degree.
+In general, employers prefer to hire senior HR recruiters with a broad base of business knowledge, as well as human resources expertise.
+A human resources degree is often required, along with work experience.
+Some employers may also show preference to candidates with professional HR certification or advanced education, such as an HR master’s degree.

-HR professionals can gain the specialty skills and advanced knowledge employers seek by enrolling in a Master of Science in Human Resource Development degree program.
-Coursework typically includes employment law, human resource metrics and statistical research, workforce planning, and compensation.
+HR professionals can also gain the specialty skills and advanced knowledge employers seek by enrolling in a Master of Science in Human Resource Development degree program.
+Coursework typically includes employment law, human resource metrics and statistical research, workforce planning and compensation.

-Employers can be confident that professionals who have earned a Master’s Degree in HR should be able to:
+Employers can be confident that professionals who have earned a Master’s Degree in HR are able to:

 Senior HR recruiters need a solid set of consultative, communication, interpersonal and networking skills.
-In addition, these HR professionals must demonstrate attention to detail.
-Strong organizational, collaborative and planning skills will also serve you well in this challenging, fast-paced field.
+In addition, they should demonstrate attention to detail.
+Strong organizational, collaborative and planning skills also typically serve professionals well in this position.
 If you possess these attributes, you may be a great fit for a senior HR recruiter position.
-Enrolling in a Master of Science in Human Resources Development degree program should give you the advanced knowledge you’ll need to pursue this exciting and high-paying career.
+Enrolling in a Master of Science in Human Resources Development degree program can give professionals the advanced knowledge they will need to pursue this career.